brainfartlab/brainfartlab.github.io/_posts/joy-of-building/overlord/2023-07-23-first-iteration.markdown

 ### Hardware

 There's an underutilised Synology NAS (network attached storage) backup station whirring peacefully in my meter room.
-It was intended to use as a backup, but complacency decided otherwise.
+It was intended to be used as a backup, but complacency decided otherwise.
 With some automation we can schedule backups every hour.
 There are existing cloud solutions, but I wish to keep any sensitive data local.
 Keeping it local also ensures we are not at the mercy of an internet blackout.
 This will constitute our disaster recovery.

 As for the business continuity on the hardware front, I have a laptop and several mini computers in my possession.
 I am a huge sucker for the [Minisforum](https://www.minisforum.com/) machines, you can pack some serious hardware in that small box.
-I figured most offices in case a role is not fully remote will offer me a screen and keyboard anyways.
+I figured most offices will offer me a screen and keyboard anyways in case a role is not fully remote.

 ### Software